Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Displacement current in nanodevices

-where we have used that $J_c \equiv J_x=|\Psi|^2 v_x$ as indicated in \eqref{vx}.
-It is very important to realize that a wave packet injected at $t_i$ is not equal to a wave packet injected at $t=0$ with a time offset, $\Psi(x,q,t;t_i,E)\neq \Psi(x,q,t-t_i;0,E)$.
-The reason is that we are interested in temporal variations of the potential $V_e(x,t)$, so that the wave packet injected at $t_i$ or at $t=0$ will see different time evolutions of $V_e(x,t)$.
-The superindex $(f)$ in \eqref{curfinal3} specifies that the current depends on the frequency $f$ of the external signal, which affects $V_e(x,t)$, in \eqref{Hcano} and derived Hamiltonians, as we will see in the numerical results.
-We define the displacement current coefficient D as the quotient between the current $I^{(f)}(t)$ in \eqref{curfinal3} and the current injected from the contact $e\Gamma(E)$, that is
+where we have used $J_x=|\psi|^2 v_x$ as indicated in \eqref{vx}.
+It is very important to realize that a wave packet injected at $t=t_i$ is not equal to a wave packet injected at $t=0$ with a time offset, $\psi(x,\mathbf{W}_q ,t;t_i,E)\neq \psi(x,\mathbf{W}_q ,t-t_i;0,E)$.
+The reason is that we are interested in temporal variations of the potential $V(x,t)$, so that a wave packet injected at $t_i$ or at $0$ will see different time evolutions of $V(x,t)$.
+We define the displacement current coefficient $D$ as the quotient between the current $I^{(f)}(t)$ in \eqref{curfinal3} and the current injected from the contact $e\Gamma(E)$, that is